roncli/LibWowAPI/README.markdown

  * Added OwnerRealm, SuffixID, UniqueID, PetSpeciesID, PetBreed, PetLevel, and PetQuality to the auction data.
  * Added battle pet ability, species, and stats lookups.
 (BattlePet.BattlePetAbility, BattlePet.BattlePetSpecies, and BattlePet.BattlePetStats)
  * Added challenge mode leaderboards for realm and region.
 (Challenge.ChallengeRealm and Challenge.ChallengeRegion)
- * Added TotalHonorableKills to the base character data.
  * Added TimeZone to realms.
  * Added Guild and GuildRealm to characters displayed within the Guild class.
 No, I don't understand why they added redundant information, either.
  * Added FamilyID ans FamilyName to character's hunter pets.